A Mini-Batch Quasi-Newton Proximal Method for Constrained Total-Variation Nonlinear Image Reconstruction: Contributions and Roadmap

-In this work, we derive a \emph{\increm{} quasi-Newton proximal method} (\ours{}) that never requires the evaluation of the full gradient and converges faster than accelerated stochastic proximal methods (ASPMs) in terms of the number of iterations and wall time. \ours{} requires one to compute a weighted proximal mapping (WPM)~(defined in \Cref{sec:subsectionWPMProperties}) at each iteration, which appears to be as challenging as the original problem.
-In \cite{ge2020proximal,kadu2020high}, the WPM is computed with first-order methods such as FISTA or primal-dual methods.
+In this work, we derive a \emph{\increm{} quasi-Newton proximal method} (\ours{}) that never requires the evaluation of the full gradient.
+Moreover, our experiments demonstrate that \ours{} converges faster than the accelerated stochastic proximal method (ASPM) and the variance-reduced quasi-Newton proximal method \cite{wang2019stochastic}, both in terms of iterations and wall time.
+Compared to first-order proximal methods, QNPMs require computing a weighted proximal mapping~(WPM)\footnote{The WPM is defined in \Cref{sec:subsectionWPMProperties}.} at each iteration, which can be as challenging as the original problem.
+When $h=\mathrm{TV}$, the authors in \cite{ge2020proximal,kadu2020high} computed the WPM using first-order methods such as FISTA or primal-dual methods.
 Their algorithm involves inner and outer iterations, which adds to the global complexity (\textit{i.e.,} a three-layered iterative optimization).
-Here instead, we consider a \emph{constrained} TV-based image reconstruction and leverage the dual formulation of TV, in a way similar to the seminal work of Beck and Teboulle~\cite{beck2009fastTV}.
-By doing so, we can use the fast dual projected-gradient method to compute the WPM.
+Leveraging the dual formulation of TV in a manner similar to the seminal work of Beck and Teboulle~\cite{beck2009fastTV}, we adapt the fast dual projected-gradient method (FDPGM) \cite{polyak2013dual} to compute the WPM.
 This avoids the embedding of additional iterative algorithms and ensures fast convergence.
-Although the proposed computation of WPM is similar to the one described in~\cite{hong2023complex}, we tackle a constrained WPM~(\textit{i.e.,} $\vx\in\mathcal C$) in the context of a mini-batch second-order method and a nonlinear non-convex inverse problem.
-This introduces new challenges, as shown in \eqref{eq:SecondProximal_NewWPM}, where $\sumBt$ is neither an identity matrix nor a diagonal matrix.
-Furthermore, we employ a memory-friendly symmetric rank-$1$ method to reduce memory usage in estimating the Hessian matrices.
-Our results show that our method requires fewer iterations and less computation time than first-order methods to achieve a satisfactory quality of reconstruction.
-Our method is thus suitable to large-scale and nonlinear inverse problems.
+Although the methodology for the proposed computation of WPM is similar to that described in~\cite{hong2024complex}, working under a set of constraints $\vx\in\mathcal C$ requires computing an additional WPM to obtain the gradient in FDPGM at each iteration.
+By using the structure of the estimated Hessian matrices in \ours{}, we show that the additional WPM can be computed with negligible cost.
+Note that the images of interest are 3D.
+Therefore, to reduce memory usage when estimating the Hessian matrices, we employ a memory-efficient symmetric rank-$1$ (SR1) method \cite{becker2019quasi}.
+Moreover, we analyze the convergence of \ours{} in the \emph{nonconvex} setting.
+Our 3D ODT experiments demonstrate that the proposed method requires fewer iterations and less computational time than first-order approaches to achieve high-quality reconstructions.
+These results indicate that our method is well suited for large-scale and nonlinear inverse problems.
+We further provide empirical evidence supporting our theoretical analysis through comprehensive numerical experiments.
+Although we only discussed TV regularization in this paper, \ours{} can be extended to broader regularizers, \textit{e.g.}, the Hessian-Schatten norm~\cite{lefkimmiatis2013hessian}.